electricimp/Builder/README.md

 #### Variables Definition

-1. When resolving a variable value, *Builder* first looks it up in the command line `-D` parameters (`-D<variable name> <variable value>`).
+1. When resolving a variable value, *Builder* first looks for its definition in command line `-D` parameters (`-D<variable name> <variable value>`) passed to the `pleasebuild` command.
-1. If no variable definition is found in the `-D` parameters then `@set` statements are scanned.
+1. Then, if no such variable definition is found among the `-D` parameters then Squirrel code is scanned for `@set` statements preceding the variable usage.
-1. Finally, if no such variable definition is found on the previous steps, `Builder` looks for it's definition in the host environment variables.
+1. And finally, if no such variable definition is found on the previous steps, `Builder` looks for it in the host environment variables.

 #### \_\_LINE\_\_